Zenamine/docs/pages/cloud/vps/bootlog_display_kvm/guide.en-us.md

 > [!warning]
 >
 > These modifications will change the GRUB configuration.
 Be sure to perform backups before making any modifications.
-OVH cannot be held responsible for damage or loss of data following these operations.
+OVHcloud cannot be held responsible for damage or loss of data following these operations.
 >